Property Management Third Complaint Answering Service

 Vendor waiting on missing context

-Vendors needing access, photos, scope, not-to-exceed clarity, resident availability, or approval before taking the job.
+Vendors needing access, photos, room location, prior visit notes, not-to-exceed clarity, resident availability, or approval before taking the job.

 Outcome: Create a vendor-ready note while routing cost and policy decisions through approved staff rules.